 Christians in Saudi are asking us to pray for:

 The Kingdom of Saudi Arabia has a rich history steeped in desert culture.
 For thousands of years, the Saudis have thrived in the heat and expanse of the Saudi desert.
 That desert life was forever altered about 70 years ago when 25% of the world’s oil reserves were found beneath the sand.
-This oil has allowed the Saudi family to rule the country through the years.
+This oil has allowed the Saud family to rule the country through the years.

 Mecca is located in Saudi Arabia.
 Its importance for Muslims dates back to the year 570 when the prophet Mohammed (the founder of Islam) was born there.
 Muslims worldwide are commanded to face Mecca five times a day to pray toward the spiritual center of Islam.
 They pray acknowledging there is only one God and Mohammed is his prophet.
 One of the key tenets of Islam is a pilgrimage, the Hajj, to Mecca at least once in a Muslim’s life.
 Approximately two million Muslims from Saudi Arabia and around the world arrive there annually for the Hajj.